ibexa/documentation-developer/docs/release_notes/ez_platform_v3.1.md

 ## Behavior changes

-### Landing Page drafts
+### Landing page drafts

-When you start creating a Landing Page, a new draft is now automatically created.
+When you start creating a landing page, a new draft is now automatically created.

 ## Deprecations